zeq-devops/cpuminer-rplant-hiveos/README.md

-CPUMINER-RPLANT CUSTOM MINER FOR HIVEOS Flight Sheets.
+CPUMINER-RPLANT CUSTOM MINER For HiveOS Flight Sheets.

 This repository provides a custom wrapper for integrating multiple cpuminer binaries into HiveOS.
 The wrapper automatically detects CPU capabilities and selects the most optimized binary available, ensuring compatibility across different hardware configurations.